Impairment is a significant workplace risk.

 The cannabis legalisation referendum was a reminder of the need to manage the ongoing risk of impairment caused by drugs and alcohol.

-These include a 2-part webinar and two podcasts with the Canadian Centre for Substance Use and Addiction, focusing on the Canadian experience of legalising cannabis.
-They also include a reflective guide on what organisations should consider when assessing the sufficiency of their approach to managing the risk of impairment at work.
+Also included in the resources below is the Cannabis Reflective Guide (2020) focusing on what organisations should consider when assessing the sufficiency of their approach to managing the risk of impairment at work.

 Cannabis Reflective Guide (2020) PDF • 258 KB